 Each of the five main types of web hosting have different characteristics.
 To make an informed decision about which will best meet your business’ needs, familiarize yourself with the following options.

 Free web hosting services, as the name implies, cost nothing.
-Examples of free web hosting services include Wix.com, Weebly, Blogger, and Shopify.
+Examples of free web hosting services include Wix and Blogger.

 But, using a free web hosting service comes with many disadvantages.
 For example, they only give users a tiny amount of space on a server shared with many others.
 Users also only get a subdomain, which uses the host’s branding and often must endure forced ads or other money-making tactics from the web host.